dniel/terraform/README.md

 The different development environments for software development.
 - prod is deployed to Amazon.
 - stage is deployed to Amazon.
-- test is deployed to on-prem.
+- test is deployed to on-prem on VMWare Tanzu.
-- dev is deployed to on-prem.
+- dev is deployed to on-prem  on VMWare Tanzu.

 In addition
-- cloud-services is a shared services stack in the cloud.
-- home-services is a shared services stack at home.
+- services is a shared services stack at home.

 To deploy an environment its meant to stand in its directory and do `terraform apply` Secrets are stored in encrypted files in the repo and contains a couple of variables